George Washington & Jefferson National Forest

 Sherando Lake Recreation Area's Family Campground provides an ideal camping destination.
 It is situated in the Blue Ridge Mountains and is known locally as the jewel of the Blue Ridge Mountains, where visitors enjoy hiking, picnicking in the shade, fishing in the lakes, or swimming and relaxing on the sandy beach.

 The campground is divided into three loops: Meadow Loop (Loop C) and River Bend Loop (Loop B) have campsites with electric hookups which are suitable for larger camping units and RV's; White Oak Loop (Loop A) has non-electric campsites, suitable for tents and camping units less than 20 feet in length.
 All camping requires a reservation prior to arriving.
 Campsites can be reserved via Recreation.gov or 1-877-444-6777.
-No first-come, first-serve sites not available for reservation.
+No first-come, first-serve sites.

 Each campsite is equipped with a picnic table, serving table, lantern post, and campfire ring with grill.
 The designated tent pads are covered with a fine brown sandy gravel.
 Showers, flush toilets and drinking water hydrants are located in each loop.
 The water hydrants are not threaded for hose hook-ups.
 Most campsites are equipped with a food storage locker for securing your food due to bear activity.
 It is mandatory that all food be either stored in a food storage locker or secured in a locked vehicle.
 Violators are subject to a fine.
 You are camping in the mountains with unlevel ground.
 Please be prepared.